Discovery and Multi-Wavelength Analysis of a New Dissociative Galaxy Merger: The Champagne Cluster: Abstract

 \section{Abstract}

 We report the discovery of a new binary galaxy cluster merger, the Champagne Cluster (RM J130558.9+263048.4), using a detection method that identifies dynamically active clusters in the redMaPPer SDSS DR8 photometric galaxy cluster catalog.
 The Champagne Cluster exhibits the classic X-ray morphology of a post-pericenter dissociative galaxy cluster merger: an X-ray peak located between two galaxy overdensities at the same redshift.
-We conducted a Keck/DEIMOS survey and obtained redshifts for 103 member galaxies.
+We conducted a Keck/DEIMOS survey and obtained redshifts for {\bfseries 102} member galaxies.
 The redshift analysis indicates a relative velocity of 411 $\pm$ 180 km/s between the two subclusters, which suggests that the merger is happening near the plane of the sky.
-We used cosmological simulations to find analogous systems to constrain the time since pericenter (74-250 Myr) and the angle the merger axis makes with the plane of the sky (62$^\circ$-90$^\circ$) at the 68$\%$ confidence level.
 We estimated the bulk temperature (8.20 $\pm 1.2$ keV) and total X-ray luminosity (7.29 $\pm$ 0.19 $\times$ $10^{44}$ erg $\times$ $s^{-1}$) of the intracluster medium using $\textit{Chandra}$ archival data.
+We used the $\textit{ClusterPyXT}$ software to make a temperature map, and we compared it to hydrodynamic simulations to constrain the time since pericenter (TSP), the impact parameter, and the mass ratio.
+We found two scenarios that matched our data: a returning system with an impact parameter of 0 and TSP of 2.2 Gyr, and an outbound system with an impact parameter of 500 kpc and TSP of 0.4 Gyr.
+Both scenarios have a mass ratio of 1:10.

 \keywords{Galaxy cluster (584); Dark matter (353); Galaxy spectroscopy (2171)}